theodorp/nypd-sqf/nypd-sqf-file-specs/spec-note.md

-I put the spec files in here.
+I put the spec files in this folder.

 data available via from